 I started my consulting business in 1982.
 My travels took me to countries in Southern Africa, North America, Western Europe, and India.
 Besides, I have traveled with my family to Hawaii, the Caribbean, and many places throughout the United States, Canada, and South Africa.
 I stayed in hundreds of hotels during that time.

 Montagu Country Hotel is situated in the Western Cape, South Africa, about a 3-hour drive from Cape Town through some of the most scenic drives that can be found anywhere in the world.
-Having an opportunity to stay in the only Art Deco hotel in South Africa and furnished with original period pieces, was an exceptionally special treat.
+Having an opportunity to stay in the only Art Deco hotel in South Africa furnished with original period pieces, was an exceptionally special treat.
 As was an outstanding level of service provided.
 To learn more about the town of Montagu click here.

 When it comes to boutique hotels, a few come to mind.
 I stayed at specialty privately owned hotels in Clinton, Missouri, USA, and Montreal, Canada.
 We stayed at a boutique hotel in Paris with a view of the Eiffel Tower.
 It was an ancient building retrofitted with an elevator/lift so small it could only accommodate one person and a small amount of luggage.
 These lodgings offer something exceptional compared to the cookie-cutter major hotel group offerings all built to a set standard of design, accommodation, and price.
 One-off boutique hotels offer bedrooms and bathrooms that are quaint with meals served to delight the most fastidious palate.
 Montagu Country Hotel is an example of an exceptional boutique hotel.

 The original hotel was erected in 1875 by Christiaan Schlacht, of German descent, built with Victorian accents of the period.
 Mr. Goldberg bought the establishment from Schlacht, a popular landlord, and generous to the community.
 Ms. Fernandes managed the hotel while married to the former owner of the Springs Hotel.
 After divorcing her husband, she bought the Montagu Hotel.
 Mr. A. Idelsdon purchased the hotel from her.
-The Art Deco Hotel with 32 bedrooms got erected behind the original hotel around 1922.
+The Art Deco Hotel with 31 bedrooms got erected behind the original hotel around 1922.
 On completion, the first structure got demolished.
 Mr. Russel owned the hotel from July 1941.
 Ownership changed hands to the Conradie family, then to Mr. Piet Nel.
 Carol Gunter took ownership and invested heavily in the premises.
 On October 1, 1966, the late Mr. Gert Lubbe took over the property from a liquidation sale.
-Gert Lubbe, who passed away in November 2019, discovered that concrete pavements illegally covered parts of the premises; he had them removed and replaced it with lush vegetation and trees to enhance the street scene.
+Gert Lubbe, who passed away in November 2019, discovered that concrete pavements illegally covered parts of the premises; he had them removed and replaced them with lush vegetation and trees to enhance the street scene.

 P-J Basson, General Manager of the hotel for the last 20 years, and his wife Colene took the bold step at the end of June 2020 to buy out the majority shareholder of the Montagu Country Hotel.

 How do you market a hotel situated in the most beautiful part of the Western Cape?
 Gert Lubbe and Jeanetta Marais created the “Route 62” brand—following the USA’s Route 66 concept.
-Both routes built in the 1920s linking farming communities with harbor towns.
+Both routes were built in the 1920s linked farming communities with harbor towns.
 Both roads got replaced with highways in the 1950s.
 Route 62 is the longest wine route in the world.

 Gert Lubbe and P-J Basson began the time-consuming labor of love to replace the furniture with Art Deco-style pieces of beauty.
 All dressing tables in the main building are of Art-Deco style.
 Lounge suites were re-upholstered to the original specification.
 The outer gables are Cape Dutch architecture and repeated in the top-most panels of the glazed doors.

 My wife and I were privileged to enjoy most of what this establishment has to offer.
-After checking in to our spacious room, we found it comprised a bedroom cum sitting room, bathroom with bathtub, shower, and toilet.
+After checking into our spacious room, we found it comprised of a bedroom cum sitting room, bathroom with bathtub, shower, and toilet.
 Personable valuables are held in the room’s electronic safe.
 Dinner is served in the elegant dining room, with attentive waitstaff discriminatingly obliging with tasty à la carte meals.
-To make the ambiance even more appealing, we were entertained by pianist William who played a grand piano with a wide range of music including songs from West Side Story, Les Misérables, to name but a few classics.
+To make the ambiance even more appealing, we were entertained by pianist William who played a grand piano with a wide range of music including songs from West Side Story, and Les Misérables, to name but a few classics.